Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Model

 \subsection{Model Summary and the RCD-Based Image Set Classification}

 To this end, our proposed hierarchical model framework is summarized as

 The above illustration gives a classification model for the correlated positive definite matrices, which may be still abstract to the practitioners.
 Next, we elaborate our proposed model by giving its relationship to the RCD-based image set classification.
 The image set classification is an important research field in computer vision.
 The objective is to classify the pictures into different topics \citep[e.g.,][]{cherian2016bayesian}.
 We use the Chicago face database \citep{ma2015chicago} as an illustration example.
-The data-set provides high-resolution, standardized headshots of male and female faces of different races between the ages of 17-65, as well as the subjects' \textit{non-voxel} information (e.g., age, nose width, etc).
+The data-set provides high-resolution, standardized headshots of male and female faces of different races between the ages of 17-65, as well as the subjects' auxiliary information (e.g., age, nose width, etc).
 We have a scientific goal to classify the pictures by their races, i.e., Black, Latino, and White, which is one of the common scientific goals in computer vision studies \citep[e.g.,][]{ou2005real,roomi2011race,fu2014learning}.

 Let $\bm{A}_t$ be the RCD of the face picture $t$.
-First, the \textit{residual} terms in the basic level capture the variations caused by the \textit{non-voxel} information.
-Because the \textit{non-voxel} information (e.g., age, nose width, etc) is usually irrelevant to the races, our model specification indicates that the residual dependence is separated from the effect of races which are driven by the \textit{mean} terms.
+First, the \textit{remaining} terms in the basic level capture the variations caused by the auxiliary information.
+Because the auxiliary information (e.g., age, nose width, etc) is usually irrelevant to the races, our model specification indicates that the dependence is separated from the effect of races which are driven by the \textit{mean} terms.

-Given that the potential correlation among the random positive definite matrices caused by the \textit{non-voxel} information has been captured by our proposed model, we can classify the data with fewer \textit{noises}.
+Given that the potential correlation among the random positive definite matrices caused by the auxiliary information has been captured by our proposed model, we can classify the data with fewer \textit{noises}.
 We use $k=\{1,2,3\}$ to represent Black, Latino, and White, respectively.
 The hyperparameters $\{\mathbf{S}_k: k=1,2,...,K\}$ are plug-in values that can be obtained from the training data and/or the experienced value, describing the typical features of a race in terms of RCD.
 The maximum a posteriori estimator of $Z_t$ can be used for the classification of images, resolving the scientific objective.